 So which lenders will accept spray foam insulation?

-As mortgage and equity release advisers, we have access to tools that provide data on the lending criteria of most There are only two equity release lenders who may consider properties with this type of insulation, but one requires a long-term guarantee and will rely on their Valuer’s comments about it.
-The other insists it is the open-cell type and again it would only be with their Valuer’s approval.
+As mortgage and equity release advisers, we have access to tools that provide data on the lending criteria of most There is now only one equity release lenders who may consider properties with this type of insulation, but they insist it is the open cell Icynene type, and that the installers provided a written long-term guarantee against failure of the foam.
+Ultimately, acceptance of the property for lending purposes would only be with their Valuer’s approval.

 There are a number of mortgage lenders who may accept it – but all require a referral to them before proceeding, and will usually need Valuer’s approval and be able to meet certain criteria about the type and material used.
+In our experience, closed-cell formulation is the main issue.
 This can be a problem if you have to pay for a Valuer to visit only to find they reject the property.

 So what should you do?